autistic-symposium/blockchain-infrastructure-design/README.md

 <br>

-#### 👉 this repository contains blockchaine engineering projects such as scalable event scanners and infrastructure setuos for on-chain analysis and machine learning models training (*e.g.*, high-frequency trading with deep learning).
+#### 👉 this repository contains blockchain engineering projects such as scalable event scanners and infrastructure setuos for on-chain analysis and machine learning models training (*e.g.*, high-frequency trading with deep learning).

 <br>